Tournament (medieval): Melee

-Melee (/ˈmeɪleɪ/ or /ˈmeleɪ/, French: mêlée [mɛle]; in English frequently spelled as mêlée, melée, or simply melee) is a modern term for a type of mock combat in medieval tournaments.
-The "mêlée" was the "mass tournament" where two teams of horsemen clashed in formation.
+Melee (/ˈmeɪleɪ/ or /ˈmeleɪ/, French: mêlée [mɛle]; in English frequently spelled as mêlée, melée, or simply melee) is a term for a type of mock combat in medieval tournaments.
+The "mêlée" was the "mass tournament" where two teams, either on foot or horse, clashed in formation.
 The aim was to smash into the enemy in massed formation, with the aim of throwing them back or breaking their ranks.
 Following a successful maneuver of this kind, the rank would attempt to turn around without breaking formation (widerkere or tornei); this action was so central that it would become eponymous of the entire tradition of the tourney or tournament by the mid-12th century.
+Weapons were often blunted before fights in order to prevent serious injury.

 The Middle High German term for this type of contest was buhurt (adopted in French as bouhourt); some sources may also make a distinction between mêlée or mass tournament and buhurt, as the latter could refer to a wider class of equestrian games not necessarily confined to the formal tournament reserved to nobility.

 The Old French meslee "brawl, confused fight; mixture, blend" (12th century) is the feminine past participle of the verb mesler "to mix" (ultimately from Vulgar Latin misculāta "mixed", from Latin miscēre "to mix"; compare mélange; meddle, medley).
 The modern French form mêlée was borrowed into English in the 17th century and is not the historical term used for tournament mock battles.

 The term buhurt may be related to hurter "to push, collide with" (cognate with English to hurt) or alternatively from a Frankish bihurdan "to fence; encompass with a fence or paling").

 Tournaments often contained a mêlée consisting of knights fighting one another on foot or mounted, either divided into two sides or fighting as a free-for-all.
 The object was to capture opposing knights so that they could be ransomed, and this could be a very profitable business for such skilled knights as William Marshal.

 The mêlée or buhurt was the main form of the tournament in its early phase during the 12th and 13th centuries.
 The joust, while in existence since at least the 12th century as part of tournaments, did not play the central role it would acquire later by the late 15th century.